abhi-tupparwar/django_project/README.md

 - flexibility to rename
 - and some awesome ✨Magic ✨

-> Note: `./manage.py startapp <app-name>` Every time we create a new app, we will move it inside the apps package..
+> Note: `./manage.py startapp <app-name>` Every time we create a new app, you will have to move it inside the apps package..

 ## Features

 - All Apps managed and maintined under one folder.
 - Settings are saperated in Base and Env with modular structure
 - Core APP responsible for:
--- Custom commands
+    - Custom commands
--- Base setup
+    - Base setup
 - Integrated Debug Toolbar
+- Integrated Django REST framework
+- Integrated Swagger
+- Integrated Sentry
+- Integrated WKHTML
+- Integrated CORS

 ## Tech